 What Are the Health Benefits of Fats?

 As one of the main energy-providing components of food, fat is essential to include in a balanced diet.
-Not only does it provide more than twice the energy per gram of protein and carbohydrates, fat is necessary for absorption of vitamins A, D, E and K, slows down digestion (keeping hunger in check), and serves as the backbone of the cellular lining of all body tissues.
-We absolutely need fat in our diet to be our healthiest selves.
+Not only does it provide more than twice the energy per gram of protein and carbohydrates, fat also slows down digestion, which keeps hunger in check.
+Consuming fat is the only way for our body to absorb vitamins A, D, E and K.

-Ahh, fats.
-We love them and we hate them.
-The original Nutrition Facts Panel emphasized Calories from Fat and Total Fat, because at the time it was assumed that foods high in fat increased the risk of heart disease.
-25 years later, there is more evidence to suggest that we should focus on the type of fat rather than the total fat when making judgments about a food’s health virtues.
-Read: avocados, salmon or full-fat yogurt, not potato chips and double fudge ice cream.
+The original Nutrition Facts Panel emphasized Calories from Fat and Total Fat because, at the time, it was assumed that foods high in fat increased the risk of heart disease.
+25 years later, there is more evidence to suggest that we should focus on the type of fat rather than the total amount of fat when determining how nutritious a food is.

-On the flip side, unsaturated fats, like those in oils, nuts, seeds and fatty fish, have consistently been associated with a longer life and positive health outcomes such as reduced blood pressure, lower cholesterol and improved insulin sensitivity, especially when you eat them instead of other types of fat.
+Unsaturated fats, like those in seeds, oils, nuts, and fatty fish have consistently been associated with longer lifespan and positive health outcomes such as reduced blood pressure, lower cholesterol, and improved insulin sensitivity, especially when you eat them instead of other types of fat.

-88 Acres foods all use seeds which provide you with a nutritious dose of unsaturated fats in every bite.
-One handful (about one ounce) of sunflower or pumpkin seeds provides about 10 grams of healthful unsaturated fat in a satisfying package.
-Flax seeds, a feature component of the 88 Acres craft seed blend, are a unique source of omega-3 fats, an essential fat (meaning we must get it from food) that provides a boost of inflammation-fighting benefits as well.
+88 Acres foods all use seeds which provide a nutritious dose of unsaturated fats in every bite.
+One handful (about one ounce) of sunflower, pumpkin, flax, or watermelon seeds provides about 10 grams of healthy unsaturated fat.
+The flax seeds that we use in our Seed Bars are also loaded with omega-3 fats, an essential fat (meaning we must get it from food) that provides a boost of inflammation-fighting benefits.

-Animal Fats & Palm Oil - So far, we know that animal fats like bacon fat, as well as palm oil (often found in nut butters, chocolate and vegan butters), seem to raise cholesterol the most.
+- Animal Fats & Palm Oil - So far, we know that animal fats as well as palm oil (often found in nut butters and chocolate) seem to raise cholesterol the most.
 Dairy fats such as whole milk and butter are saturated, but don’t appear to have the same consistent negative effect on disease outcomes.